-Choice play a very important role at different phases of life to set our destiny.
-It depend on us whether we need to improve our financial life or continue the current struggling life.
+Choice plays a very important role at different phases of life to set our destiny.
+It depends on us whether we need to improve our financial life or continue the current struggling life.

-(Now search your favourite blogs related to Mind, Money & Business by typing key word in search icon available at top of page @ www.fastlanefreedom.com )
+(Now search your favorite blogs related to Mind, Money & Business by typing the keyword in search icon available at top of page @ www.fastlanefreedom.com )

 Symptom or Cause?

 If poorness were an illness, take a guess as to its cause.
 Of course, lack of money.
 But is that a cause or a symptom of the underlying problem?
 Lack of education?
 Lack of opportunity, positive role models, or determination?
 Those are all symptoms.
 If you retrace poverty’s footprints you will find that poorness starts at the exact same place: choice.
 The leading cause of poorness is poor choices.